 When it comes to its audio configuration, the MG5 EV has six speakers in total: there’s a tweeter within each of the A-pillars, and full-range drivers within each of the front and rear doors.
-Unfortunately, there’s no sign of a subwoofer in the boot, thus why MG has added the option of enabling a ‘Virtual Subwoofer’ through the infotainment system.
+Unfortunately, there’s no physical subwoofer in the boot, but as mentioned it would seem as if there’s a virtual subwoofer.

-With that in mind, the sub-bass frequencies in Drop G’s remix of ‘Side To Side’ by Ariana Grande fail to provide a prolonged low-end extension.
-It cuts off toward the 30Hz region and struggles to reproduce those deep sub-bass rumble, which would have otherwise been present had there been a physical speaker in the boot.
-Here, the full range drivers located within the front and rear doors have their work cut out.
-Nevertheless, around the 80Hz region, the system performs well and in certain songs we found this frequency range to be a touch overpowering, thus reducing the EQ by as few notches.
+With that in mind, the sub-bass tones in Drop G’s remix of ‘Side To Side’ by Ariana Grande fail to provide a prolonged low-end extension.
+It cuts off toward the 30Hz region and struggles to reproduce a deep sub-bass rumble, which would have otherwise been present had there been a physical speaker in the boot.
+Here, the full-range drivers within the front and rear doors have their work cut out.
+With that said at around the 80Hz region, the system performs well and in certain songs even sounds boomy, thus leading us to reduce the EQ by a few notches.

-Now while the mid-bass frequencies are in ample supply, the same couldn’t be said about the mids, which are recessed and pushed back.
-Adding a notch to the 5kHz range boost the upper mid-range, but anything more will create an artificial reproduction – likewise with the 1kHz EQ band; adding too many decibels to the EQ will result in an off-putting experience.
+Now, while the mid-bass frequencies are in ample supply, the same couldn’t be said about the mids, which are recessed and pushed back.
+Adding a notch to the 5kHz band does aid the upper mid-range, but anything more will lead to an artificial reproduction – likewise with the 1kHz EQ band; adding too many decibels to the EQ will result in an off-putting experience.

-Take the Bee Gees’ vocals in ‘More Than Woman’, they’re not as forward-sounding as we’d have liked, but yet with our EQ settings still sound accurate.
+Take the Bee Gees’ vocals in ‘More Than Woman’, they’re not as forward-sounding as we’d have liked, but yet with our EQ settings still reproduce accurately.
 Adding to the 1kHz frequency band can immediately be heard, especially with Maurice Gibb’s unique vocal cords.

-Finally, onto the soundstage and you’ll find it’s a mixed bag.
+This perfectly leads us onto soundstage, which is a bit of a mixed bag.
 On one hand, the system provides good instrument separation while on the other there’s a lacklustre width and depth.
-It’s more apparent at the rear of the cabin, where there’s only a singular driver housed within each of the doors; the lack of dedicated tweeters means the sound is a tad jumbled up.
-At the front, however, it’s slightly better with the instruments in ‘Bang It To The Curb’ by Far East Movement & Sidney Samson coming to fruition.
-Likewise, the width and depth are near-perfect, with both an intimate and fulfilling sound.
+It’s more apparent at the rear, as there’s only a singular driver housed within each of the rear doors, which results in a somewhat uni-directional sound.
+At the front, however, it’s slightly better with the instruments in ‘Bang It To The Curb’ by Far East Movement & Sidney Samson coming to full fruition.

 TotallyEV’s verdict on the MG5 EV’s audio system

-While the MG5 EV’s six-speaker setup isn’t perfect – with its reproduction in the mids and sub-bass frequencies – it’s hard to ignore that this fun-sounding system comes bundled for free in both the Excite and Exclusive trim levels.
+While the MG5 EV’s six-speaker setup isn’t perfect – with its reproduction in the mids and sub-bass frequencies – it’s hard to ignore that this fun-sounding system comes bundled as standard in both the SE and Trophy Long Range.

 Had the all-electric estate featured a few extra drivers at the rear of the cabin and a subwoofer, we might have had a near-perfect combo.
 Alas, that’s not the case, and we can’t see the manufacturer offering an upgrade to the system in the near future, either.

-Given the system isn’t too shabby and comes as standard, it receives TotallyEV’s Value award.
+Given the system isn’t too shabby and should suffice for the average listener, it receives TotallyEV’s Approved audio award.
 What do you make of the MG5 EV’s audio system?
 Let us know in the comments section or via social media; we’re on: YouTube, Instagram, Facebook, Twitter and LinkedIn.